veebch/photon/README.md

 ## Hardware

-Solder the power shim to the pico.
+Solder the power shim to the pico, following the Pimoroni instructions.
 Connect the Lipo/LiIon battery to the shim.

-Then connect the rest of the components to the GPIO pins as follows.
-(VCC and GND are also connected to the pico for all except the switch)
+Then connect the rest of the components to the GPIO pins as follows. (**VCC and GND are also connected to the pico for all except the switch**)

 ![Action Shot](/images/picopinout.png)